wp-cli/wp-cli/README.md

 - `wp core` - Update the WordPress core
 - `wp home` - Open the wp-cli project on Github
 - `wp option ...` - Manipulate the WordPress options
-- `wp plugins ...` - Do cool things with the installed plugins
+- `wp plugin ...` - Do cool things with the installed plugins
 - `wp theme ...` - Get details on the installed and current theme

 Usage